debops/debops/docs/ansible/roles/debops.slapd/defaults-detailed.rst

                This can be used to conditionally enable or disable entries.
   ============ ================================================================

+``entry_state``
+  Optional.
+This parameter should be present only if the entire LDAP object entry is to be removed.
+Set the entry state to ``absent`` to remove it.

 ``no_log``
   Optional, boolean.
 If ``True``, a given task output will not be recorded to avoid emiting sensitive information like passwords.
 If not specified or